Kayaking and Canoeing in Hudson County!

 Mill Creek Marsh, Secaucus City Park:

 An autumn trip on Mill Creek Marsh in Secaucus gives you an opportunity to see numerous migrating ducks and Northern Harrier hawks.
-No need to worry about fast-paced motor boats if you take the canoe trail into the marsh.
-Or be daring and head out onto the Hackensack River for the wide-open spaces.
+No need to worry about fast-paced motor boats if you take the "canoe trail" into the marsh.

 Driving Directions: Take NJ Turnpike to Exit 16E to Paterson Plank Road, turn left, then go right on Franklin to Gillis Street, turn left then right on to Koelle Blvd which wraps around Schmidts Woods and becomes Mill Ridge Road.
 Take Mill Ridge Road out to Mill Creek Point.